amargason5/HMA-Glaciers-and-Overdeepenings-Project-/README.md

 Description of all folders and directories:

-1.) <_Data_> folder includes shapfiles of the total and large overdeepenings calculated by (Furian, W., Loibl, D., & Schneider, C. (2021).
+1.) <u>_Data_</u> folder includes shapfiles of the total and large overdeepenings calculated by (Furian, W., Loibl, D., & Schneider, C. (2021).
 Future glacial lakes in High Mountain Asia: An inventory and assessment of hazard potential from surrounding slopes.
 Journal of Glaciology, 1-18. doi:10.1017/jog.2021.18.)

 2.) <HMA ERA5 Land> data of total precipitation and temperature at 2m.
 This was averaged over a 31-year period from 1981-2021.